Burning Man: 1992–1995

 The Bureau of Land Management took notice of the event, and required that plans be drawn up to maintain safety.
-They also required the Burn to be registered as an official event.
+They required the Burn to be registered as an official event.
 In response, four cardinal roads were added emanating from center camp.
 The Man was located 100 yd west of Center camp, due to the camp being oriented with the path of the sun across the sky, as opposed to north-to-south.
 The center circle from the birth of the event was maintained.

 In 1993, the first sound camp was opened.
 It was known as the Techno Ghetto, and it was located two miles north of Center Camp.
 It was not a usual theme camp, but was instead a mini hub on its own.
 There was a small "center camp" with a message board and Port-a-potties.
 The center was surrounded by a circle of camping area 1200 ft across.
 Six massive sound systems faced out from the circle.
-The Techno Ghetto was placed separately to keep the 'rave' out of the main event, yet as time has progressed, music has become more and more closely tied into the core culture of Burning Man, even spawning a unique genre known as Playa Tech.
+The Techno Ghetto was placed separately to keep the 'rave' out of the main event.
+As time has progressed, music has become more and more closely tied into the core culture of Burning Man, even spawning a unique genre known as Playa Tech.

 1996

 With the population growing to 8,000 in 1996, more structure was essential to both appease the Bureau of Land Management and to maintain safety.
-A ring around Center Camp, aptly named Ring Road, was added to provide for a second circle of theme camps.
-In addition, the eastern section of the circle around Center Camp in a cone shape was declared a "No Man's Land", devoid of all art installations and campsites.
+A ring around Center Camp, named Ring Road, was added to provide for a second circle of theme camps.
+The eastern section of the circle around Center Camp, in a cone shape, was declared a "No Man's Land", devoid of all art installations and campsites.
 The goal was to provide a picturesque view from Center Camp of the Man in the distance.
-In addition to the camps circling the center, there were also camps lining the outside of the No Man's Land cone.
+In addition to the camps circling the center, there were camps lining the outside of the No Man's Land cone.

-The techno ghetto would remain for one last year in 1996, and it wouldn't return.
-Regardless, the spark of music had ignited, and many other sound camps would follow.
+The techno ghetto had its last year in 1996.
+Regardless, the spark of music had ignited, and other sound camps followed.

 1997

-In 1997 Burning Man was relocated.
-The event moved off of the Playa to the Hualapai Flat, due to political problems with Washoe County.
+In 1997 Burning Man was relocated off of the Playa to the Hualapai Flat, due to political problems with Washoe County.
 Black Rock City truly became a city in 1997, with formal, labeled streets, zoning, and registration for vehicles and theme camps.
 Rod Garret was brought on board as the lead designer of Black Rock City from then on.
 In his design, Center Camp remained the starting point, with two angular arms reaching out on either side to form a shallow "V" shape around the Man.
 These main arms consisted of six annular roads, and two outlying plazas.
-1997 is the first year of a Ranger-patrolled perimeter, and also the first year of one entry gate.
+1997 was the first year of a Ranger-patrolled perimeter, and the first year of one entry gate.